Top 10 Problems you may face on Everest Base Camp Trek

 Trekks on Everest base camp trek 1

 The popularity of the Everest Base Camp Trek means that the trails can become crowded during peak trekking seasons.
-This congestion can slow down your progress and detract from the solitude and serenity you may expect in the mountains.
+This congestion can slow your progress and detract from the solitude and serenity you may expect in the mountains.

 To minimize the impact of trail congestion, consider trekking during the off-season when there are fewer tourists.
 Additionally, start your trek early in the morning to avoid the rush of trekkers on the trail.